Baker University Data Breach Lawsuit Investigation

 The subsequent file review revealed that the compromised data sets contained:

-• Additional personal data referenced in the notice letter
+- Additional personal data referenced in the notice letters

 How Baker University Responded